axelcournac/Repeats_elements/README.md

 mkdir OUTPUT_TEMP2
 ./matrix2 10 output_alignment_idpt_inter_bk55_56_57.dat.d120.pcr.outliners coverage_bins_hESC.dat 200 800
 ```
-This program takes several arguments:
+This program takes several arguments in input:
 - a file of output of the aligment
-- a file containing the information concerning a biological parameter of the bins used for the analysis, i.e could be the GC content, the reads coverage, the chromosomes distribution.
+- a file containing the information concerning a biological parameter of the bins used for the analysis, i.e could be the GC content, the reads coverage, the chromosomes distribution that will be used to make random sets with a particular null model.
-- the thresholds [min - max] for the normalization procedure that will exclude all bins with norms outside the ranges.
+- the thresholds [min - max] used for the normalization procedure that will exclude all bins whose norm is outside the ranges.
 It will notably filters poor interacting bins.

 To calculate the bins coverage from a file of output of alignment, we use the C code bins_coverage.c.
-This code takes as input a file that contains coordinates of the bins and alignment output file.
+This code takes as input a file that contains coordinates of the bins and an alignment output file.

 ### Plots of the significant repeats:
-To lauch the calculus of the pvalue associated to each repeat element, we use R script null_model.R that makes the fit with a log normnal law.
+To lauch the calculus of the pvalue associated to each repeat element, we use R script null_model.R that makes the fit with a log normnal law to the group of random sets.
-To launch the script for every repeat, lauch in the directory where you put the output of the colocalization_cover.c code:
+To launch the script for every repeat, lauch it in the directory where you put the output of the colocalization_cover.c code:

 ```bash
 bash script_null_model.sh